Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ### Define an assignment logger

 Eppo encourages centralizing application logging as much as possible.
 Accordingly, instead of implementing a new logging framework, Eppo's SDK integrates with your existing logging system via a logging callback function defined at SDK initialization.
+This logger takes an[ analytic event](/sdks/server-sdks/node/#assignment-logger-schema) created by Eppo, `assignment`, and writes in to a table in the data warehouse (Snowflake, Databricks, BigQuery, or Redshift).

 The code below illustrates an example implementation of a logging callback to the console and other event platforms.
 You could also use your own logging system, the only requirement is that the SDK receives a `logAssignment` function.
 Here we define an implementation of the Eppo `IAssignmentLogger` interface containing a single function named `logAssignment`: